 The one payment system is not only easy but makes it simple.
 You can find a new book within Kindle Unlimited when you are ready for one and start reading it instantly.

-If you are someone who enjoys indie authors, Kindle Unlimited may be perfect for you.
+If you are someone who enjoys indie authors, Kindle Unlimited books may be perfect for you.
 Many authors are not just skipping right past traditional publishers and doing it themselves.
 Many of these titles are showing up on the Kindle Unlimited subscription.

 Additional audio versions.